Hemanth-4301/veriloc/README.md

 ## System Overview

 **VERILOC** enables secure management of classroom occupancy through fingerprint-based authentication.
 The system has two primary user roles:

 - **Superadmin**: Enrolls admins by capturing their fingerprints using an R307 fingerprint sensor connected to an ESP32, assigns a unique 4-digit `fingerprintID` (1000–9999) displayed on an SSD1306 OLED, and adds admin details to the database via a web-based Admin Dashboard.
 The superadmin also manages classroom assignments.
 - **Admins**: Update classroom statuses (Vacant or Occupied) by scanning their fingerprints on the R307 sensor, with feedback shown on the OLED.

 **Key Features**:

 - Fingerprint enrollment with duplicate detection and 4-digit `fingerprintID`.
 - Secure admin authentication via JWT for the Admin Dashboard.
+- **Intelligent file upload for bulk room creation** - Upload PDF, DOCX, or images and automatically extract room data using AI.
 - Classroom status updates with fingerprint verification.
 - Real-time OLED feedback for all hardware interactions.
 - Responsive React frontend with Tailwind CSS for public room viewing and admin management.
 - MongoDB backend with REST APIs for secure data handling.

 **Components**:

 - **Hardware**: ESP32, R307 fingerprint sensor, SSD1306 OLED (128x64), two push buttons (Vacant and Occupied).
 - **Backend**: Node.js with Express, MongoDB with Mongoose, JWT, bcrypt.
 - **Frontend**: React with Tailwind CSS, Axios, React Router, Chart.js.